AR facilities - comparing bank and non-bank lenders

-Accounts Receivable (AR) credit facilities are increasingly popular as a financing tool for mobile apps and gaming companies.
-But when founders and CFOs are considering whether to seek a facility from either a bank or a non-bank lender, the devil is in the detail of how they work.
-This post compares some of the pros and cons of bank AR facilities compared to non-bank lenders like Pollen VC and highlights some of the factors to consider before putting an AR facility in place or renewing an existing one.
+Accounts Receivable (AR) credit facilities are a popular financing tool for mobile apps and gaming companies.
+But when founders and CFOs consider whether to seek a facility from a bank or a non-bank lender, the devil is in the detail.
+This post compares the pros and cons of bank AR facilities with non-bank lenders like Pollen VC, and highlights some of the factors to consider before putting an AR facility in place or renewing an existing one.

 How bank facilities work

-Bank AR facilities have been around for decades and have remained largely unchanged over the last 30 years.
-A company reports all of its accounts receivable to the bank at the end of each month by sending invoices and accounting reports to the bank, along with a borrowing base certificate.
-The borrowing base is the amount that can be borrowed by the company against its total amount of outstanding receivables subject to a number of deductions.
+Bank AR facilities have been around for decades and have remained largely unchanged over the past 30 years.
+A company reports all of its accounts receivable at the end of each month by sending invoices and accounting reports to the bank, along with a borrowing base certificate.
+The borrowing base is the amount that can be borrowed against the company's total amount of outstanding receivables subject to a number of deductions.
 Deductions include invoices that are beyond a certain number of days outstanding, specific types of counterparties (e.g. non-domestic U.S.).
 Once the headline borrowing base is calculated, a haircut will be applied to give the bank an extra cushion in case of non-recovery.
-This is typically set at 20%, or viewed another way gives an advance rate of 80% against the value of receivables.
+This is typically set at 20%, or viewed another way, gives an advance rate of 80% against the value of receivables.
 Depending on the overall portfolio of invoices due, for many companies, an effective advance rate is between 65-75% of their overall outstanding receivables.

 The problem with the bank's approach

-One of the biggest bugbears of CFOs of mobile app and gaming companies is how clunky traditional bank AR lines are to use — mainly due to the delays in verification, the paper-based approach taken, and a high level of manual reporting by the company.
+One of the biggest annoyances for mobile app CFOs is how clunky traditional bank AR facilities are to use — mainly due to the delays in verification, the paper-based approach taken, and a high level of manual reporting by the company.

-Firstly, the borrowing base (amount of funds the bank is prepared to lend) is typically just taken as a snapshot at the end of each calendar month, so the amount available to borrow can significantly lag the true receivables position.
-The verification of AR by banks is still a very manual process, requiring human verification of invoice data etc. For apps and gaming companies, breakeven periods on advertising spend can be as short as five days, meaning that a 30-day delay in verification of AR could result in up to six “lost” reinvestment cycles within a 30-day period where more money could have been spent on user acquisition (UA) and purchasing new ROI-positive cohorts.
+Firstly, the borrowing base (amount of funds the bank is prepared to lend) is typically taken as a simple snapshot at the end of each calendar month, so the amount available to borrow can significantly lag the true receivables position.
+The verification of AR by banks is still a very manual process, requiring human verification of invoice data, etc. For app companies, breakeven periods on advertising spend can be as short as five days, meaning that a 30-day delay in verification of AR could result in up to six “lost” reinvestment cycles within a 30-day period.
+This additional money could have been spent on user acquisition (UA) and purchasing new ROI-positive cohorts.
 Simply put, most banks don’t understand the payment dynamics of digital marketplaces that don’t operate on a traditional invoicing paradigm.
-This makes the data harder for the banks to work with app and game developers using their established manual verification process.
+This makes it more difficult for banks to work with app and game developers using their established manual verification processes.

 Secondly, the advance rate can mean that CFOs are constrained by how much money they can borrow and reinvest into more profitable activities such as UA.
-If an effective advance rate is only 65-75% of the available AR then there is an opportunity cost to the borrower in not being able to access the remainder and invest it back into the business.
+If an effective advance rate is only 65-75% of the available AR there is an opportunity cost to the borrower in not being able to access the remainder and invest it back into the profitable business model.

 How non-bank lenders work

-By contrast, non-bank lenders like Pollen VC started with a very different approach.
-Rather than mimic the approach of the banks, fintechs have typically started out trying to solve a problem in a specific vertical, and purpose-built a solution for that industry.
-And they often offer some first-hand experience of the pain points of trying to finance a business in the space.
+By contrast, non-bank lenders started their business with a very different approach.
+Rather than mimic the style of the banks, fintechs have started out by trying to solve a problem in a specific vertical, and then purpose-built a solution for that industry.
+Often, and certainly in the case of Pollen VC, they offer first-hand experience of trying to finance a business in the space.
 This has given rise to a flurry of new start-ups with a sector-specific focus, and direct experience of what it is like to operate in that vertical.